 Income and substitution effect of higher interest rates.

 - However, if interest rates fall, savers see a decline in income because they receive lower income payments.
-A pensioner relying on interest payments from saving, may feel he needs to save more in order to maintain the income from savings.
+A pensioner relying on interest payments from saving may feel he needs to save more to maintain their target income from savings.

 Alternatively, a lower interest rate may encourage other forms of saving and investment.
 With very low bank rates, it has encouraged people to look for better yields in the stock market.
 This is one reason why the stock market did well in the great recession of 2008-2013 – savers have been buying shares to get a better rate of interest rate than they can in a bank and on bonds.

 Usually, a cut in Central Bank base rates leads to an equivalent fall in bank rates.
 However, in the aftermath of the credit crunch, bank rates didn’t fall as much as base rates.
 In the UK, bank rates (e.g. Libor were higher).
 Therefore, the cut in base rates didn’t have as much impact.
 After the impact of the credit crunch diminished the UK saw a fall in Libor rates, and bank rates came closer to base rates.

 - Before the crisis, 1-year fixed rate saving bonds were very close to the Bank of England base rate.

 - However, 1-year saving rates in 2009 only fell to 3% in 2009, meaning savers were protected from the full cut in base rates.

 - However, since the Funding for Lending scheme was introduced in 2012, saving rates have fallen for both 1-year fixed and interest rates on instant access saving.

 - The fall in the savings ratio in late 2012 / early 2013, may be related to the fall in bank saving rates, which are being passed on to consumers.